kyma-project/examples/loki/README.md

 </div>

 >**NOTE:**
->- The used output plugin configuration uses all labels of a Pod to label the Loki log streams.
-Performance-wise, such segregation of the log streams might be not optimal.
+>- The used output plugin configuration uses a static label map to assign labels of a Pod to Loki log streams.
+Activating the `     auto_kubernetes_labels` feature for using all labels of a Pod is not recommended performance-wise.
 Follow [Loki's labelling best practices](https://grafana.com/docs/loki/latest/best-practices/) for a tailor-made setup that fits your workload configuration.
 >- These instructions install Loki in a lightweight setup that does not fulfil production-grade qualities.
 Consider using a scalable setup based on an object storage backend instead (see [Simple scalable deployment of Grafana Loki with Helm](https://grafana.com/docs/loki/latest/installation/helm/install-scalable/)).